ryansanchezzz/Memory-Efficient-Neural-Network/README.txt

 Memory-Efficient CNN with Outer-Product Layers
+Note: This project was originally developed in a Colab notebook (.ipynb) and the code has been reorganized for readability and clarity.

 Overview
 This project implements a memory-efficient convolutional neural network (CNN) for the Fashion MNIST dataset.